10 Critical KPIs for Carrier Scorecards: Improving Carrier Performance Rating

 Losses from damaged shipments amount to $1 billion a year in the US alone.
 Evaluating carriers for the frequency of damaged goods directly impacts your bottom line.
 Damaged shipments mean refunds and rework, claims filing, expedited logistics, delays, and customer satisfaction issues.

 Keeping only a numerical record of damaged shipments isn’t sufficient.
-You should also include a percentile value to identify the carrier’s quality shipping capability.
+You should also include a percentile value to identify the shipping quality in a carrier performance rating.
 A high percentage of damaged shipments can make a carrier unsuitable in order for your company to thrive in a highly competitive market.

-Giving the carrier feedback on this KPI, especially, is imperative.
+Giving review on this KPI, especially, is imperative.
 It helps the carrier find weak points in their operations and remedy them.
-It can also lead to process improvement insights for your company—for example, it could unveil the need to modify packaging to reduce the possibility of damages.
+It can also lead to process improvement insights for your organization— it could unveil the need to modify packaging to reduce the possibility of damages.

 8. Routing Compliance

-It’s become common practice to discuss routing guides with carriers, which ensure cost savings and efficiency.
+It’s become common practice to discuss routing guides with carriers, which ensures cost savings and efficiency.
 So, it’s only logical to monitor a carrier’s routing compliance.

-With a routing compliance KPI, you gain clear insights into which carriers adhere to these guidelines.
-It’s imperative to get carrier feedback on the guidelines.
-Once a consensus is reached on the most suitable routing guides for your shipments, you can monitor carrier compliance and route guide efficiency.
-This can be achieved through measuring your expected savings against actual savings.
+With a routing compliance KPI, you can note which carriers adhere to these guidelines.
+It’s imperative to get feedback on the guidelines.
+Once a consensus is reached on the most suitable routing guides for your industry shipments, you can monitor compliance and route guide efficiency.
+This can be achieved by measuring your expected savings against actual savings.

 9. Accessorial Charges

 Accessorial charges are an ever-present issue in supply chain management, especially recently, as extra fees and surcharges skyrocket.
-So, having increased invoice visibility is critical to managing your transportation spend.
+So, having increased invoice visibility is required to manage your transportation spending.

-Fuel, permits, freight expenditures, after-hours deliveries, etc., are important factors to keep an eye on, as they’re often areas where you can improve efficiency and eliminate costs.
+Fuel, load, permits, freight expenditures, insurance, after-hours deliveries, points of contact, etc., are important factors to keep an eye on, as they’re often areas where you can improve efficiency and eliminate costs.
 Integrating a KPI to measure the amount, frequency, and consistency of additional charges can give you a clear picture that helps with optimization.
 Furthermore, it can help you identify if you’re being billed for charges that your contract agreement exempts.

 10. EDI or API Invoicing

-You also need to evaluate the way a carrier issues invoices.
+You also need to evaluate the way users issue invoices.
 Utilizing electronic invoicing techniques, such as EDIs and APIs, can prove superbly beneficial.
 Paper or manual invoicing can lead to inaccuracies through elevated human error margins, and it also takes longer.
 Both of these factors eventually raise costs.

 A single EDI or API invoice costs 81% less than a manual invoice, and processing time is 77% faster.
-The time and money saved are integral to your company’s growth and prosperity.
+The time and money saved are integral to your company’s growth, reviews, and prosperity.

 Bonus KPI: Freight Transfers